UIA Pro Add-in Best practices

 Relevant for: GUI tests and components

-This topic describes best practices and guidelines for using the UIA Pro Add-in to interact with the UI elements.
+This topic describes best practices and guidelines for using the UIA Pro Add-in to interact with UI elements.

 • Validate pattern availability